-Discovered in 1983 and thought to be over 1 million years old Crag Cave is a magical wonderland of stalagmites and stalactites.
-It is an all weather visitor attraction located in Castleisland, 2km off the N21.
+Discovered in 1983 and thought to be over 1 million years old Crag Cave is an all weather visitor attraction located in Castleisland, 2km off the N21, in County Kerry.

 The cave is renowned as one of the finest examples of a limestone cave in Ireland.
 Etched over time into a natural wonder, Crag Cave offers an amazing view of how a cave is formed.
 See incredible examples of pillars, stalagmites, stalactites, flowstone and underground water channels.